pulsar-edit/documentation/docs/troubleshooting-pulsar/common-issues.md

 [See here](https://appletoolbox.com/app-is-damaged-cannot-be-opened-mac/) for more information.

-## Pulsar does not launch on Linux: “_GPU process isn't usable.
+## Pulsar does not launch on Linux: “_GPU process isn’t usable.
 Goodbye_”

 You may need to launch the application with the argument `--no-sandbox` to get around this issue.
 This is something [under investigation](https://github.com/pulsar-edit/pulsar/issues/174).